/ University Heights Work Accident Lawyer

 Understanding Permanent Disability Benefits in Ohio

-If your on-the-job injury leads to a lasting condition, you may be entitled to additional benefits under Ohio law.
-These benefits are meant to make up for the ongoing effects of your injury on your capacity to earn a living.
+If your workplace injury causes a long-term impairment, you may be eligible for additional benefits under Ohio law.
+These payments are meant to compensate for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: